BetterCallSaulAtlas/browser-auto-refresh/README.md

-# jamf-auto-refresh
+# Browser Auto Refresh

-A userscript that adds a draggable floating auto-refresh widget to Jamf Pro, with a user-selectable interval, countdown timer, and session tracking.
+A universal userscript that adds a draggable floating auto-refresh widget to any website, with customizable intervals, smart positioning, and domain-based configuration.
+Originally designed for Jamf Pro, now works on any site you configure.

+> **📢 Repository Renamed**: This project was formerly known as `jamf-auto-refresh`.
+GitHub automatically redirects old URLs, so existing installations will continue to work and receive updates.

 ## Features